Homemade Ham Bone Soup – Use the leftovers from a whole ham to make a delicious homemade soup of ham stock and lots of veggies!

 Days like these make us all start wanting to settle in for cooler weather, don’t they?
 And one of the best things about cool weather is the change in menu.
 Now, I really, really enjoy all the fresh veggies and wonderful salads that are so great in hot weather, but I always look forward to changing gears a little bit when Fall comes around.

 Of course, everyone has had chicken-vegetable soup, right?
 And, beef with vegetables, too.
 But have you ever had ham soup?
-Yes, that's right, soup made with the broth cooked from a meaty leftover ham bone.
+That is, soup made with the broth cooked from a meaty leftover ham bone.
 If you never have, then please let me introduce you!

 How to Make Homemade Ham Bone Soup